analogdevicesinc/msdk/USERGUIDE.md

     ![Open Settings JSON Command](res/Fig42.jpg)

-6. Add the entries below to your user settings.json file.
+6. Add the entries below to your user settings.json file.  **Change the `MAXIM_PATH` option to point to the MSDK installation**.

         :::json
         // There may be other settings up here...

-        "MAXIM_PATH": "C:/MaximSDK", // Set this to the installed location of the MaximSDK.
-Only use forward slashes '/' when setting this path!
+        "MAXIM_PATH": "Change me!
+Only use forward slashes (/) for this path", "update.mode": "manual",
-        "update.mode": "manual",
         "extensions.autoUpdate": false,

         // There may be other settings down here...

+    For example, you might set `"MAXIM_PATH":"C:/MaximSDK"` on Windows, `"MAXIM_PATH":"/home/username/MaximSDK"` on Linux/MacOS, etc.

 7. Save your changes to the file with **`CTRL + S`** and restart VS Code.